acarnevali/top-10-movies/README.md

 # top-10-movies

-Top 10 Filmes is simple app that show the most view movies of the month, using all the techniques that i've lean on alura immersion.
+Top 10 Filmes is simple app that show the most view movies of the month, using all the techniques that i've learned on alura immersion.

 ## Techs
 - HTML5